171st Rifle Division: Berlin Offensive

 Zhukov ordered the offensive be continued through the night with the intention of breaking through the second zone of defense.
 This was to be preceded by a 30-40 minute artillery preparation.
 As morning broke on April 17 German resistance remained stubborn.
 3rd Shock resumed attacking at 0800 hours, facing the remnants of the 309th Infantry Division, the 25th Panzergrenadier Division, and part of the 1st Luftwaffe Field Division in the Kunersdorf area.
-79th Corps was back in its single echelon formation and, with the help of 9th Tanks' motorized infantry, broke the resistance of the intermediate position, forced the Friedlanderstrom Canal, and advanced 5km, reaching the outskirts of KunersdorfMetzdorf in the second defense zone.
+79th Corps was back in its single echelon formation and, with the help of 9th Tanks' motorized infantry, broke the resistance of the intermediate position, forced the Friedlanderstrom Canal, and advanced 5 km, reaching the outskirts of KunersdorfMetzdorf in the second defense zone.
 Overnight, under prodding from Stalin, Zhukov again demanded that the pace of the offensive be increased.

 On April 18, now with the support of both 9th Tanks and part of the 1st Mechanized Corps, 3rd Shock resumed the offensive at 0900 hours.
-79th Corps, backed by a brigade of 9th Tanks and two brigades of 9th Guards Tank Corps, captured another 5-6km, with 150th Division taking the powerful strongpoint at Kunersdorf, which completed the breakthrough of the second zone and also the intermediate position between the second and third zones.
+79th Corps, backed by a brigade of 9th Tanks and two brigades of 9th Guards Tank Corps, captured another 5–6 km, with 150th Division taking the powerful strongpoint at Kunersdorf, which completed the breakthrough of the second zone and also the intermediate position between the second and third zones.
 The 171st was operating to the south of the 150th.
 9th Guards Tanks, of 2nd Guards Tank Army, was subordinated to Kuznetsov at 2100, with the intention of introducing it into the breach that had been created.
 In order to complete the encirclement of Berlin as quickly as possible the axes of the Front's right wing armies (3rd Shock, 5th Shock, 47th) were altered from northwest and west to west and southwest, and they were also directed to attack day and night.
-79th Corps, still with 9th Tanks and part of 1st Mechanized, on April 19 overcame heavy fire resistance, a large number of forest obstructions and minefields, and covered 12km, breaking through the third defense zone.
+79th Corps, still with 9th Tanks and part of 1st Mechanized, on April 19 overcame heavy fire resistance, a large number of forest obstructions and minefields, and covered 12 km, breaking through the third defense zone.